 For each metric, we analyzed the saws head-to-head to see which models are the best for certain applications.
 If you are unfamiliar with the various types of consumer chainsaws available today, we recommend taking a few minutes to read our article on how to choose the right chainsaw.

 The most critical thing to consider when shopping for a chainsaw is the type and intensity of the job or project that you will be performing with your new tool.
 The cost of these devices can range from a very modest investment to thousands of dollars for professional versions.
-If all you're planning on doing with your saw is some light backyard pruning or harvesting a Christmas tree, there's really no reason to spend a bunch of extra money on more power and a longer bar.
+If all you're planning on doing with your saw is some light backyard pruning or the yearly harvesting of the Christmas tree, there's really no reason to spend a bunch of extra money on more power and a longer bar.
 On the other hand, if you've got a big project to get done or you plan on cutting several cords of firewood each fall for years to come, you may find that it will save you time and money to invest in a top-tier model right from the get-go.

 There are three main types of chainsaws — corded electric, battery-powered, and gas-powered.
 Each power delivery type can have added associated costs.
 For gas-powered models — remember that you will need a gas can dedicated to mixing 2-cycle fuel and don't forget the cost of gasoline.
 Corded electric models require a large-gauge extension cord.
 These cords are not cheap, and the longer the cord the more expensive they are.
 The lithium-ion batteries that the cordless models use can get very expensive and aren't always included with the purchase so double-check what's included with the package before you click that "buy" button.
 Also, if you have a brand of power tool that you're loyal to, you may already have the battery and charger that you need from a tool that you already own which can save you some serious cash at check-out.

 The Makita UC4051A is a model that requires an extension cord but cuts on par with saws that cost a whole lot more.
 If you're looking for a gas-powered model with ridiculous cutting power and a longer bar than is offered by the electric models, the Husqvarna 450R is the way to go — but it's going to put a larger dent in your checking account than many electric versions.
 If you know you want a battery-powered model and you require tons of power and a longer bar we recommend the Ego Power+ CS1800 for extended runtime or the Greenworks Pro 80V for an ultra-short charge time.
 The battery-powered 14-inch Husqvarna 120i scored a bit lower than these two models, but costs substantially less.
-If all you really need is a tool that is much easier to use than a human-powered handsaw, you may find that the very budget-friendly Worx WG322 is the way to go.
+If all you really need is a tool that is much easier to use than a human-powered handsaw, you may find the very budget-friendly Worx WG322 to be a great option.

 The champion of this evaluation was the Husqvarna 450R.
 This model was the only saw in our review to break below the five-second barrier in our controlled test with an average cut time of 4.8 seconds.
 The wind-up time for the Husky is also practically non-existent.
 Once the engine is warmed up, when you squeeze the throttle the chain is spinning at full RPMs in an instant.